Covid 19 coronavirus: Phil Goff on making sure the cure doesn't kill the patient

-In February this year, Auckland Council was focused on the challenges ahead of a city enjoying relentless growth: building transport infrastructure to relieve traffic congestion, coping with the highest ever level of building consents, and dealing with environmental issues including water quality and climate change.
+In February this year, the Auckland Council was focused on the challenges ahead of a city enjoying relentless growth: building transport infrastructure to relieve traffic congestion, coping with the highest-ever level of building consents, and dealing with environmental issues including water quality and climate change.

-Just two months on, those issues haven't gone away, but Auckland Council is now facing additional challenges in the wake of Covid-19.
+Just two months on, those issues haven't gone away, but the council is now facing additional challenges in the wake of Covid-19.

 Financially, there will be an unprecedented loss of revenue in the coming financial year of between $250 million and $450 million.
 Much of the lost revenue is not through rates, but from the loss of its dividend from Auckland International Airport, reduced fare revenue from Auckland Transport, lower regional fuel tax and fewer development contributions.